-Those of us in the trenches of criminal defense are amused by law professors' concern with labels such as "textualist," along with their reverence for such doctrines.105 The reality is that many courts, especially our trial courts, "have a long history of acting as a 'superlegislature' and ignoring-and even contradicting-the Legislature's words when doing so benefits the state."106 Or, as the great American writer Ambrose Bierce realized more than a century ago, "a previous decision, rule or practice . . . has whatever force and authority a Judge may choose to give it, thereby greatly simplifying his task of doing as he pleases."107
+Those of us in the trenches of criminal defense are amused by law professors' concern with labels such as "textualist," along with their reverence for such doctrines.
+105 The reality is that many courts, especially trial courts, "have a long history of acting as a 'superlegislature' and ignoring-and even contradicting-the Legislature's words when doing so benefits the state."
+106 Or, as the great American writer Ambrose Bierce realized more than a century ago, "a previous decision, rule or practice . . . has whatever force and authority a Judge may choose to give it, thereby greatly simplifying his task of doing as he pleases."
+107

 Nonetheless, modern academics do have a point.
-It is true that in some circumstances-particularly when applying the absurdity doctrine would benefit the defendant-appellate courts are more reluctant to undermine legislative intent for fear of being labeled as activist judges or otherwise offending the legislature.108 These courts have therefore created two tricks to deploy alongside the absurdity doctrine.
+In some circumstances-particularly when applying the absurdity doctrine would benefit the defendant-appellate courts are more reluctant to undermine legislative intent for fear of being labeled as activist judges or otherwise